Roger Scruton: Conservatism

 Beliefs that appear to be examples of prejudice may be useful and important, he wrote: "our most necessary beliefs may be both unjustified and unjustifiable, from our own perspective, and the attempt to justify them will merely lead to their loss."
 A prejudice in favour of modesty in women and chivalry in men, for example, may aid the stability of sexual relationships and the raising of children, although these are not offered as reasons in support of the prejudice.
 It may therefore be easy to show the prejudice as irrational, but there will be a loss nonetheless if it is discarded.
-Scruton was critical of the contemporary feminist movement, while reserving praise for suffragists such as Mary Wollstonecraft.
-However, he praised Germaine Greer in 2016, saying that she had "cast an awful lot of light on our literary tradition" by showing the male as the dominant figure, and defended her against criticism for having used the word "sex" to describe the difference between men and women, rather than "gender", which Scruton called "politically correct".